mattrajca/DAVKit/README.markdown

 DAVKit
 ======

 DAVKit is a Cocoa framework for communicating with WebDAV servers.
 It supports downloading, uploading, copying, moving, and deleting files and folders, all asynchronously.
 By subclassing `DAVRequest`, you can extend the existing support for WebDAV requests to suit your own needs.
 Unit tests are also included for all supported requests.
-If DAVKit is missing something or you would like to submit a patch, please file an issue in the issue tracker.
+If DAVKit is missing something, please file an issue on the Issues pages.
+Pull requests are also welcome.
 The DAVKit source tree is ARC-only as of 10/29/11.

 Basic Usage
 -----------

 To get started, include the DAVKit framework in your Mac OS X application target per usual.
-To use DAVKit on iPhone, copy the contents of the Sources directory into your own project.
+To use DAVKit on iPhone, copy the contents of the Sources directory into your project.

 WebDAV requests are sent using the `DAVSession` class.
 Initialize `DAVSession` with a set of credentials and a root URL: